IR35 and the private sector

 • The determination will be made using the same tests and factors as under current rules (subject to any clarification of employment status by the government).

-• The client must set out the reasons for their assessment in a Status Determination Statement and must provide a copy to the contractor and intermediary before making the first payment under the contract.
+• The end client must set out the reasons for their assessment in a Status Determination Statement (SDS) and must provide a copy to the contractor and intermediary before making the first payment under the contract.

 • The client must also operate a dispute resolution procedure so as allow for an appeal against the assessment.